Sulley Muntari: Portsmouth

+Inter Milan

-On 2 March 2007, it was reported in the Italian press that Internazionale were preparing a summer offer for the midfielder.
+On 2 March 2007, it was reported in the Italian press that Inter Milan were preparing a summer offer for the midfielder.
 Injuries to Esteban Cambiasso and Patrick Vieira underlined just how short of ball-winning midfielders the Nerazzurri were, and they would be looking to remedy the problem in June 2007.
 Transfer consultants Marco Branca and Gabriele Oriali were looking around Europe for possible options and Muntari seemed to be their man at the insistence of coach Roberto Mancini, although Muntari ultimately went to Portsmouth in the summer of 2007.
 On 21 July 2008, however, Italian newspaper La Repubblica reported that with the probable failure of new Inter coach José Mourinho to land his former Chelsea midfielder Frank Lampard, Muntari was now his top target central midfield target.
 The reports gathered pace in the Italian press in the next few days that Muntari had already agreed a four-year contract with Inter.
-In an interview in 2022, he revealed that he agreed to sign after Mourinho called him and asked if he wanted to play for him, to which he replied yes..
+In an interview in 2022, he revealed that he agreed to sign after Mourinho called him and asked if he wanted to play for him, to which he replied yes.

 But Portsmouth manager Harry Redknapp told Sky Sports News, "I don't want to sell him.
 He is one of my best players and is a terrific young talent" when quizzed about Inter's supposed interest in Muntari.

 On 24 July 2008, the BBC and Gazzetta dello Sport reported that Muntari would complete a €14 million plus bonuses move to Inter.
 He finally completed his move to Inter on 28 July 2008 and wore the number 20 jersey, previously worn by Álvaro Recoba for many years.